Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 Let's create a function called `increase` that logs the message 'I got clicked.'
 Assign this function to the button's `onClick` attribute using curly braces.

 Now, when clicking the plus button, the `increase` function is called, and the message is logged in the console.
 This confirms that the click handling works.

+### Attempting to Update the Count

+To increase the count, one might try to write `count++` inside the `increase` function.
+Logging the value of `count` inside this function shows that it does increase by 1 each time the button is pressed.
+However, the user interface does not update; the displayed number remains unchanged.